advanced-rest-client/api-headers-form/README.md

 Form headers editor provides convenient and accessible way of defining HTTP request headers for any HTTP tool.

+## Deprecation notice

+This element is moved to `api-headers` repository and `@api-components/api-headers` package.
+This element will be deprecated and archived once the migration finish.

 ## Version compatibility

 This version only works with AMF model version 2 (AMF parser >= 4.0.0).